 Brownouts describe an experience of partial memory loss.
 Details of the night before might be hazy or distorted, but some degree of memory is still present.

 Blackouts are more significant and can cause more concern to the individual who is experiencing them.
-However, both occurrences are warning signs of dangerous behavior that could have long-term consequences.
+However, when you’re looking at cases of brownout vs. blackout drunk, both occurrences are warning signs of dangerous behavior that could have long-term consequences.

 What Causes Alcohol Brownout?